-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are growing so quickly.
+There are several reasons why these careers are increasingly popular.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts older equipment.
+It's also important to consider R-22 Freon® coolant, which affects old models.
 Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll be knowledgeable about:
+And, most important, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?

 Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
-Many younger people also pursue college degrees rather than a licensed trade like HVAC.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+There are also more young people seeking college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?